-Mr Bruno joined Time Out Group in October 2015 as Executive Chairman and was appointed Group CEO in June 2016.
-In June 2016, he took the company public on London’s AIM.
-Mr Bruno has a successful international executive career, spanning several countries and companies in sectors such as travel, technology, media and e-commerce.
+Mr Bruno joined Time Out Group in October 2015 as Executive Chairman and was appointed Group CEO in June 2016 when he took the Company public on London’s AIM.
+Mr Bruno has a successful international executive career, spanning several countries and top companies in sectors such as travel, technology, media and e-commerce.
 He previously was TripAdvisor’s Global Vice President of Sales (B2B) based in New York, Travelport’s Vice President for Canada, Latin America & the Caribbean and Cendant Corporation’s Managing Director (President) of Continental Europe & South America.
 Prior to this, Mr Bruno held senior international positions at Regus plc, Energizer and Diageo plc.
-He is involved with the start-up community as an investor and board adviser in several companies globally.
-Mr Bruno holds a master’s degree in International Business from the University of London, a BSc in Business and Economics from SUNY (State University of New York), and a postgraduate certificate on leadership from Wharton, University of Pennsylvania.
+He is involved with the start-up community as an investor and board adviser in various companies globally.
+Mr Bruno holds a BSc in Business Management and Economics from SUNY (State University of New York), a master’s degree in International Business from the University of London Birbeck, and a postgraduate certificate in leadership from Wharton, University of Pennsylvania.

 Mr Silver joined the Group as Chief Financial Officer and was appointed to the Board on 29 March 2018.
-He joined from Just Eat where he was UK CFO at Just Eat, having joined prior to its listing on the main market of the London Stock Exchange.
-Before Just Eat, Mr Silver was Group CFO and co-founder of The Karma Communications Group, a private equity backed marketing services group.
-Previously, he was an Investment Director at Ingenious Media and Hamilton Bradshaw, where he led growth capital investments in the media sector.
+He joined from Just Eat where he was UK CFO, having joined prior to its listing on the main market of the London Stock Exchange.
+Prior to Just Eat, he was Group CFO and co-founder of The Karma Communications Group.
+Previously, Mr Silver was an Investment Director at Ingenious Media and Hamilton Bradshaw, where he led growth capital investments in the media sector.
 Mr Silver qualified as a Chartered Accountant at KPMG where he also spent a number of years within the Strategic & Commercial Intelligence practice in London and New York.
 He has a degree in Accounting and Finance from the University of Leeds.

 Lord Rose joined the Group in December 2015 as Chairman of Time Out Market Limited and was appointed as a NonExecutive Director in June 2016.
-Lord Rose has led a distinguished 40-year career in retail, including as Chief Executive and then Chairman of Marks & Spencer plc (2004-2010).
+Lord Rose has led a distinguished career in retail for over 40 years, including as Chief Executive and then Chairman of Marks & Spencer plc (2004-2010).
 Lord Rose has also held Chief Executive positions at Arcadia Group plc, Booker plc, and Argos plc.
-Lord Rose is the current Chairman of Fat Face Group, Oasis Healthcare Group, Majid Al Futtaim Retail, Dressipi and Ocado and a Non-Executive Director of the Board of Woolworths Holdings Ltd (South Africa).
+Lord Rose is the current Chairman of Fat Face Group, Majid Al Futtaim Retail, Dressipi and Ocado.
 Lord Rose was knighted for services to the retail industry and corporate social responsibility in 2008 and was elevated to the House of Lords in 2014.
 Lord Rose is a member of the Audit Committee and the Remuneration Committee.

 Mr Riley joined the Group in January 2017 as a Non-Executive Director.
 Mr Riley is the Founder of the Daisy Group.
 He served as Chief Executive Officer at Daisy until 2015 and is now the group’s Chairman.
 Since founding Daisy in 2001, Mr Riley has driven the rapid growth of the company to create one of the UK’s leading business technology and communications service providers.
-He floated the company on the Alternative Investment Market in 2009, grew the business to revenues of £350m and, in January 2015, took it back into private ownership in a £494m deal.
-Mr Riley is Chairman of numerous start-up businesses, an award-winning entrepreneur and fervent advocate of UK enterprise, regional growth and entrepreneurship.
+He floated the company on the Alternative Investment Market in 2009, grew the business to revenues of £350 million and, in January 2015, took it back into private ownership in a £494 million deal.
+Mr Riley is an award-winning entrepreneur and fervent advocate of UK enterprise, regional growth and entrepreneurship.
 Mr Riley is a member of and chairs each of the Group’s Audit Committee and the Remuneration Committee.

 Mr Elliott founded Time Out in 1968 with £70 during a summer break from Keele University.
-The Time Out magazine was initially a folded-down poster equivalent to eight pages of today’s printed format that Mr Elliott handed out himself.
+The Time Out magazine was initially a foldeddown poster equivalent to eight pages of today’s printed format that Mr Elliott handed out himself.
 The range of curated content sought to reflect the best of what was happening in London together with a focus on the issues of the day and laid the foundations for the Time Out brand’s coverage and culture today.
 Over the years, Mr Elliott transformed Time Out into a global media brand and, in November 2010, sold a controlling share of Time Out to Oakley Capital to provide operational support and investment to bring the brand back under common ownership and to develop the digital platform.
 Mr Elliott has been a Non-Executive Director of the Company since November 2010, having previously served as Executive Chairman of Time Out since its founding in 1968.
-Mr Elliott is currently a director and/or trustee of a number of cultural institutions including Human Rights Watch (UK charity), Granta Publications and Create London.
+Mr Elliott is currently a director and/or trustee of a number of cultural institutions, including Create London and The Factory Trust (Manchester).
 At the end of 2017, he stepped down as director and/or trustee of The Roundhouse (where he also served as Vice Chair), Somerset House Trust and Somerset House Enterprises Ltd. In addition, Mr Elliott has previously acted as a director and/or trustee of Human Rights Watch’s London Committee (founding Chair), HRW International Board, Film London, Soho Theatre Company, The Photographer’s Gallery, The British Film Institute (Governor) and BFI Production Board (Chairman).
 In May 2014, Mr Elliott received the prestigious Goodman Award, which honours an individual who has made an outstanding long-term contribution to the arts in a voluntary capacity.
 In June 2017 Mr Elliott was appointed a CBE.